Fiat says Chrysler merger on track after exit rights count

 Chief Executive Sergio Marchionne wants to incorporate the two firms into a Dutch-registered company called Fiat Chrysler Automobiles (FCA), paving the way for a U.S. stock market listing that would help fund an ambitious investment plan.

-But the plan could have failed if Fiat had been asked to pay more than 500 million euros (399.32 million pounds) to investors who chose to sell their shares, exercising a legal right triggered by the company's decision to move its registered offices away from Italy.
+But the plan could have failed if Fiat had been asked to pay more than 500 million euros ($657.1 million) to investors who chose to sell their shares, exercising a legal right triggered by the company's decision to move its registered offices away from Italy.

 The carmaker said on Thursday that shareholders opposing the deal had exercised exit rights for 60 million shares, equivalent to about 463.6 million euros - just shy of the 500 million euro threshold set by Fiat.